 4. Go solar for savings and future preparedness

 Most people think about going solar when the temperature and their bills start to rise.
 In truth, going solar before the summer heat hits will ensure a much better financial return in your first year of ownership.
 Most Arizona utilities support net metering, which credits solar customers for any excess electricity they feed back into the utility grid.
 These credits can be used during hotter months to further reduce your bills.
 Your best chance to “bank” these credits is when your AC system is turned off, so going solar in the cooler months will maximize the over-production timeframe.

 Going solar will also help prepare you for whatever the future holds.
 Whether that's by saving even more money on your electric bills, adding a battery for back-up energy when the power goes out, or increasing your home's value when you go to sell, solar has many benefits that can help you prepare for the future.

 For more tips on sustainable living and ways to save money with the latest in solar and battery technology, we invite you to subscribe to our blog.

 If you are interested in taking advantage of a great time of year to make the switch to solar and start building up your energy credits, then we invite you to request a free evaluation and estimate.
-You can also download our exclusive solar whitepaper to help you understand some of the most important considerations when considering a solar investment.
+You can also download our exclusive solar guide to help you understand some of the most important considerations when considering a solar investment.

 *This blog has been updated since its original publication of 12/18/2017.